jhvanderschee/jekyllcodex/_without-plugin/future-dates.md

 ### How it works

-Normal dates are hard to compare, but dates written as integers in the YYYYMMDD format are not.
-We let javascript get the current date in this format to compare with.
-We call this the 'CompareDate'.
-We write the events date as a custom attribute to the containing HTML element with Jekyll/Liquid.
-Note that this can be any type of element, a list item or a link will work too.
-In the same way you can add the custom attribute 'first-future-date' to your elements.
-This will instruct the javascript to hide all elements, except for the one with the first upcoming date.
+The script gets the current date in the 'yyyy-mm-dd' format from Javascript.
+You only have to write the events date as a custom attribute called 'future-date' to the containing HTML element with Jekyll/Liquid and the script will remove elements that have a 'future-date' in the past.
+Note that these elements can be any type of element, a list item or a link will work too.

 [expand]